A niche remedy for the dynamical problems of neutral theory: Results

-Our non-neutral framework extends Hubbell's theory to allow for a niche mechanism that, despite low levels of immigration, promotes coexistence and shortens periods of extirpation.
-To demonstrate this, we calculate a stationary distribution, $P_{n_1}^*$, for the asymmetric species in a nearly neutral local community (see \ref{localnnstationary}).
+Our non-neutral framework extends Hubbell's theory to allow for a niche mechanism that, despite low levels of immigration, promotes coexistence and lengthens the time to extirpation.
+To demonstrate this, we calculate a stationary distribution, $P_{n_1}^*$, for the asymmetric species in a nearly neutral local community (\ref{localnnstationary}).
 Averaging over long-term stochastic fluctuations, the relative amount of time that the asymmetric species spends in state $n_1$ is equal to $P_{n_1}^*$.
 Given $m_1=m_2<<1$, Fig.~\ref{localstochdeter}a plots stationary distributions for the asymmetric species in three scenarios, while Fig.~\ref{localstochdeter}b plots corresponding flows in the mean dynamics.

-In the fully neutral limit, the stationary distribution is bimodal with peaks at extirpation and monodomiance, and low probabilities of coexistence.
+In the fully neutral limit, the stationary distribution is bimodal with peaks at extirpation and monodominance, and low probabilities of coexistence.
 When interspecific exceeds intraspecific competition, the mean dynamics exhibit an Allee effect where the unstable threshold at intermediate abundance corresponds to a further reduction in probabilities of coexistence for the stationary distribution~\citep{Dennis:1989}.
 By contrast, intraspecific exceeding interspecific competition induces a tri-stable distribution with a metastability for coexistence that reduces periods of extirpation and monodominance.
-That metastability corresponds to a stable fixed point of the mean dynamics, and for low levels of immigration, stability criteria are well-approximated by results for the simple Moran model (see \ref{correctionstostabilizationcriteria}).
+That metastability corresponds to a stable fixed point of the mean dynamics, and for low levels of immigration, stability criteria are well-approximated by results for the simple Moran model (\ref{correctionstostabilizationcriteria}).